President of Nauru

 The president of Nauru is elected by Parliament from among its members, and is both the head of state and the head of government of Nauru.
-Nauru's unicameral Parliament has 19 members, with an electoral term of 3 years.
+Nauru's unicameral Parliament has 19 members, with an electoral term of three years.
 Political parties only play a minor role in Nauru politics, and there have often been periods of instability in the Presidential office.
-Shifting allegiances among a small number of individuals can lead to frequent changes in the makeup of the government of the day, including the presidential position itself.
+Shifting allegiances among a small number of individuals can lead to frequent changes in the makeup of the government, including who occupies the office of the president.